 Right now, Matt is only earning bonus points with purchases made specifically with Delta and Marriott.
 That’s better than no points at all, of course, but isn’t quite “maximizing” the way we like to do at One Mile at a Time.

 Depending on how much “other travel” Matt has, he might want to look at a card that gives broader bonuses across the travel category.
 The Chase Sapphire Reserve® and Chase Sapphire Preferred® Card offer 3x points and 2x points towards travel, respectively, and include the following as “travel” purchases:

 Merchants in the travel category include airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges and highways, and parking lots and garages.
 Uber and Lyft count too.

 Beyond that, both cards offer multiple points towards dining as well.
 I think it’s safe to assume that most people who are traveling internationally for work are spending a fair amount on restaurants, so earning 3x points with the Chase Sapphire Reserve® or 2x points with the Chase Sapphire Preferred® Card could add up quite quickly.

-The Chase Sapphire Reserve® has the greater earning power, but since The Platinum Card® from American Express already has a high annual fee (and I think that card makes the most sense for Matt of these two luxury cards), the Chase Sapphire Preferred® Card is a good alternative.
+The Chase Sapphire Reserve® has the greater earning power, but since The Platinum Card® from American Express already has a high annual fee of $550 (Rates & Fees) (and I think that card makes the most sense for Matt of these two luxury cards), the Chase Sapphire Preferred® Card is a good alternative.